ugr-sail/sinergym/docs/source/pages/wrappers.rst

 Cyclic encoding using sine and cosine is essential for deep RL because it preserves the circular nature of temporal variables (e.g., hour 23:59 is close to 00:00).

+.. note:: This wrapper must be applied **before NormalizeObservation wrapper**, since
+          it modifies the observation space.

 ***************
 NormalizeAction
 ***************